rantahar/introduction-to-mpi/_episodes/10-profiling.md

 > Using Score-P annotations requires processing the file
 > with the C preprocessor.
 > The Score-P compiler will do this automatically.
-> Include the Score-P header file
+> Include the Score-P header file:
 >~~~
 > #include "scorep/SCOREP_User.inc"
 > ~~~